Project Risk Management is the identification, evaluation, and prioritization of risks that may impact the delivery of your project.

 Project Risk Identification then is referred to by Mitre as the process of determining the risks that could affect the project, program or even the enterprise from achieving the objectives set out.
 They also note that properly documenting and communicating the risk is included at this stage.

-Below is a step-by-step guide that a project manager can follow to identify and eliminate risks in any type of project.
+This Project Risk Management Guide can be used by any project professional to identify and eliminate risks in any type of project.

 1) Integrate Risk Management with Project Management